 How To Instantly Close All Safari Tabs

-Do note, that if you want to close all Safari tabs at once on your iPad, things are even easier.
-You have to long press the Tab View button to unveil the “Close [no.] Tabs” option.
+Closing all Safari tabs at once on your iPad, is even easier.
+You have to long-press the Tab View button to unveil the “Close [x Tabs] ” option.

 Fact: Starting with iOS 10 you can open an unlimited number of Safari tabs.
 In earlier numbers the amount of cards was limited to 36.